alex/what-happens-when/README.rst

 ----------------------

 Sometimes, due to network congestion or flaky hardware connections, TLS packets will be dropped before they get to their final destination.
-The sender then has to decide how to react.
+When this occurs,Thesender then has to decide how to react.
 The algorithm for this is called `TCP congestion control`_.
-This varies depending on the sender; the most common algorithms are `cubic`_ on newer operating systems and `New Reno`_ on almost all others.
+This varies depending on the sender; the most common algorithms are
+`cubic`_ on newer operating systems and `New Reno`_ on almost all others.

 * Client chooses a `congestion window`_ based on the `maximum segment size`_ (MSS) of the connection.
+This window size determines the maximum number of unacknowledged packets that can be in transit at any given time.
 * For each packet acknowledged, the window doubles in size until it reaches the 'slow-start threshold'.
 In some implementations, this threshold is adaptive.
 * After reaching the slow-start threshold, the window increases additively for each packet acknowledged.
 If a packet is dropped, the window reduces exponentially until another packet is acknowledged.
+* Packet Drop Detection: When a packet is dropped, it is not acknowledged by the receiver within a reasonable timeframe.
+This can occur due to network congestion, router buffer overflows, or other issues.
+* Fast Recovery: Some congestion control algorithms, like New Reno, implement a "fast recovery" mechanism.
+Instead of reverting to the slow-start phase, they try to recover more quickly by increasing the congestion window size linearly, aiming to regain lost throughput efficiently.

 HTTP protocol
 -------------